kit-data-manager/fairdo-cookbook/src/pids/update.md

 ## Step 2: Modify the JSON-Representation of the PID record as you wish

 You may use any JSON manipulation tool to exchange any information in the record, even the profile.
-But there will — like when using the "create API" — a validation before the PID information types service will do the update.
+But there will — like when using the "create API" — be a validation before the PID information types service will do the update.
 So make sure that the result of your modifications is a valid record according to the (maybe new) profile before proceeding.
+More on that in the following recipe: [Create a PID](./create.md)

 ## Step 3: Send PID update request to PID Information Types service